 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.

 As an initial response to COVID-19, the government appointed a National COVID-19 Commission which has now concluded.
 The Commission included mining industry stakeholders and produced recommendations for a gas-led recovery (Mazengarb, 2020; Parkinson, 2020).
-The Commission recommended the government to underwrite new gas pipeline infrastructure, as well as domestic gas supply and for state governments to subsidise gas-fired power generation (Murphy, 2020).

 Technology-neutral over climate focus